spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg-k8s.md

 - AWS
 - Azure
 - Nutanix.
-Requires the registration of a Nutanix account.
-Refer to the [Add Nutanix Cloud Account](../data-center/nutanix/add-nutanix-cloud-account.md) section for more information.
+Requires the registration of a Nutanix cloud.
+Refer to the [Register Nutanix Cloud](../data-center/nutanix/register-nutanix-cloud.md) section for more information.

 ### PCG Sizing